brucemack/microlink/docs/el_supplement.md

 (Format notes to follow)

-### Directory Request Message Format
+### Full Directory Request Message Format

-The directory request is very simple: connect and send a single "s" to the server.
+The full directory request is very simple: connect and send a single "s" to the server.

-### Directory Response Message Format
+### Full Directory Response Message Format

 A large response will be returned from the server.
 The result is tokenized using 0x0a characters (\n).